The 4 Window Bird Feeders Working BEST For Me!

 And here’s something else I enjoy about window bird feeders:

-They are even exciting and fascinating for people that don’t love watching birds!
+They are even exciting for people that don’t love watching birds!

 For example, my wife (who supports my hobby but otherwise wouldn’t have eight bird feeders in her yard) is always giving me updates on what is happening at the window while I’m at work.
 I get texts saying the blackbirds are fighting, the goldfinches have eaten all the sunflower, etc. And any visitors immediately want to talk about the bird feeders all over the windows and the entertainment they provide.